asinner/rails_api_versioning/README.md

 - Your new endpoints:
   - /api/v1/articles
   - /api/v2/articles

+#### Pros/Cons
+Pros:
+  - Simpler than creating a new mime-type and specifying version number in header
+Cons:
+  - Some consider putting the version numbers in the URL

 ### Send the version in the Accept header
 The following solution comes from an [article](http://www.bignerdranch.com/blog/adding-versions-rails-api/) by Jay Hayes.
 This approach is basically as follows: